autonomoussoftware/documentation/owners_manual/owners_manual.md

 **The math**

 When the user transacts with the Autonomous Converter Contract, there is always price slippage, since users are throwing off the ratio between token supplies.
-Formulas determine all the prices, such that whether the user makes lots of tiny purchases or one big purchase, everything comes out the same.[^40]
+Formulas determine all the prices, such that whether the user makes lots of tiny purchases or one big purchase, everything comes out about the same.[^40]

 There are two formulas: one calculates how many smart tokens a user gets for MET or ETH, the other determines how much MET or ETH a user gets for smart tokens.
 Smart tokens are never exposed to the user.